 - Document an after-action report for the test and submit it to management.

 - Review disaster recovery plan testing results with your DRaaS vendor to see how it can assist you with resolving any issues.

 - If possible, conduct another test to see if the revised test plan and scripts result in a successful test.
 If another test is not possible, examine the risk to the organization if the issues uncovered in the test actually occurred during a real emergency.
 All findings should be noted in the after-action report or a subsequent post-test report.

 - If the systems and resources are mission-critical, perform additional testing to ensure those assets can be recovered.

 - Update the disaster recovery plan and any other documents based on the test results.

 - Coordinate with your DRaaS vendor to schedule the next round of tests.

-When you have a DRaaS vendor that recognizes the importance of testing a cloud disaster recovery plan, you are much more likely to have a successful recovery when it's needed.
+When you have a DRaaS vendor that recognizes the importance of cloud disaster recovery plan testing, you are much more likely to have a successful recovery when it's needed.